An estate is a term for a group of one or more Private Regions that belong to one Resident.

 Those who use Purchase Order numbers should send us the required vendor forms for completion.
 We will add the PO# to the invoice as soon as we receive it.

 Other useful information:

 You may choose to convert some of your Private Regions from one Private Region type to another.
 This article covers the different scenarios and costs associated with each possible conversion.

-For information on converting your Regions, please see our article on Converting Private Regions.
+For information on converting your Regions from one capacity type to another (such as a full region to a homestead region), please see our article on Converting Private Regions.